marcosluizfp/tryit/README.md

 However, these default approaches have some issues:

 - verbosity
-- different ways to treat errors (sync x promise)
+- different options to treat errors (sync x promise)
-- no default error treatment
+- no default error handling

 <br>